My Art Philosophy

 "In art, and in the higher ranges of science, there is a feeling of harmony, which underlies all endeavor.
 There is no true greatness in art or science without that sense of harmony." ~ Albert Einstein

 Like that journey, my creation is the result of all the sense imprints I have experienced during my lifetime, and the attempt to see the reality of these imprints from a diverse perspective.
-By diverse - I mean that I try to bring attention to aspects of our life that at first glance might seem un-interesting, and not worth our time for further exploration and personal inflection.
+By "diverse" - I mean that I try to bring attention to aspects of our life that at first glance might seem un-interesting, or not worth our time for further exploration and personal inflection.
 Through my creation, I attempt to peel off the layers that we don't see and try to put them forward in a way which helps us see it.

-This search for a deeper understanding of harmony is thus the fundamental focus of my personal lens, which underlies this collection of artwork.
+This search for a deeper understanding of harmony is thus the fundamental focus of my personal lens, which underlies my entire collection of artwork.
 I am proud to explore this specific theme, as I believe that many greats in the past have acknowledged the importance of it in relation to how we view and interpret the world around us.